 Gladney also works with international countries and has many international adoption programs, including China, Colombia, and Taiwan.
 “Always an adventure, international adoption gives you a unique opportunity to open your home and heart to a child from outside the United States.
 International children enrich the lives of their adoptive families and deepen their connection to foreign cultures and customs.”
 A wonderful expansion to their China program is their Superkids program.
 This allows prospective adoptive parents to travel to China and visit local social welfare institutes.
 During this visit, they spend time with the children, learn about their development, interact with them, and use this as a tool moving forward with the adoption.

-The final program offered by the agency is a very unique program, called the New Beginnings program.
+The final program offered by the agency is very unique, called the New Beginnings program.
 Gladney is based in Texas.
 They have teamed up with the Texas Child Protection Offices to recruit families and “[connect] families with children in the foster care system that are immediately available for adoption.”
 This is unique since it bypasses foster care, and the children can go to immediate adoption placement homes.
 It is important to know that someone interested in adopting from this program should be open to adopting children who are 7 years old or older, sibling groups, minority children, and medically challenged children.

 In all her overviews of the Gladney programs mentioned in the podcast, Jennifer relayed the importance of education and post-adoption support.
 Prospective adoptive parents are required to complete educational courses/classes with The Gladney Center For Adoption.
 Expectant mothers must also meet with an options counselor to discuss all options and start creating an adoption plan if that is her decision.

-Post-adoption services are valuable for everyone involved with an adoption.
+Post-adoption services are valuable for everyone involved with adoption.
 For parents who adopted, Gladney offers Gladney University training, support groups through Gladney Family Association, and clinical services and support.
 For adults who have been adopted, they offer counseling, links to many resources, and adoption records to aid reunions (if the adoption happened through Gladney).

 Another very important element for prospective adoptive parents and adoptive parents are support groups.
 While these groups are not required, Jennifer states they are very beneficial for families to have the support and knowledge from other families who have been there and been in their shoes.
-There is also Gladney Family Associations, which is a way for adoptive families in the same geographical region to connect.
+There are also Gladney Family Associations, which is a way for adoptive families in the same geographical region to connect.
 If you placed a child for adoption, they continue to offer many resources, as well as ways to request an update from their post-adoption program.

 Another relevant question that most people considering adoption ask is that of finances and fees.
 For the domestic infant program, Gladney has one flat fee that covers everything, from start to finish.
 This fee does not change and there are no repercussions for the prospective adoptive family if their matched expectant/birth mother changes her mind sometime during the match period.
 International adoption fees vary slightly from country to country because of different requirements.
 For the New Beginning program, there is a minimal fee to complete a home study, but no program fee in working with the state Department of Child Services.